 1.The good old SUV, the designated bug out vehicle

-The good: it has a good seating capacity for five or more (good if you have a large family), it’s an everyday vehicle and can be used as a bug out vehicle in case of an emergency, it has a good carrying capacity (you can carry additional gas) and range, you’re not exposed to direct attacks, with a decent setup it can become a good off-road vehicle.
+The good: it has a good seating capacity for five or more (useful if you have a large family), it’s an everyday vehicle and can be used as a bug out vehicle in case of an emergency, it has a good carrying capacity (you can carry additional gas) and range, you’re not exposed to direct attacks, with a decent setup it can become an excellent off-road vehicle.

 The bad: not a very fuel efficient bug out vehicle (you will eventually run out of gas), cannot handle extreme terrain or weather (setup can be costly), in case of a road blockage you cannot slip out between the other vehicles and you will get stuck.

 There are people out there who own an all-terrain vehicle (ATV) and use it as a fun ride.
 They don’t necessarily use it as a day to day vehicle and most of them have no idea how to turn it into a bug out vehicle.
 The ATV can be an ideal bug out vehicle in case of need, due to its powerful engine, aggressive tires and small width.
 This vehicle can traverse all sorts of terrain with a decent speed and a good carrying capacity.
 Not to mention that it can be equipped with a set of tracks to cover even rough terrain, including during the winter season.
 Most of the ATVs available on the market can carry a small trailer and owning a few of them can be less costly than owning other types of motorized vehicles.